EA-Morsy/yashryTask/README.md

 the solution:
 i wrote a program that enable the user to select the currency s/he wants and inputs the quantity s/he wants then get the bill wich contains the subtotal , taxses, available discounts,and the total price after adding the taxes and subtracting the total amount of discount based on the selected currency.

 Running Application:

-1-Open the Command Prompt
+1-open the "onlineshopping.sql" file and run the script to create the database 2-open the Cred.php file and change the database configuration accoarding to yours 3-Open the Command Prompt
-2-Change the Directory to the Project's Path
+4-Change the Directory to the Project's Path
-3-write the following Command line
+5-write the following Command line
-	php -S localhost:1234/index.php (or any available port) 4-Open the link and start your trial
+	php -S localhost:1234/index.php (or any available port) 6-Open the link and start your trial

 -description of the exist files: